by Janet Hoy.

 My hunger for books never ceased and neither did my competitive streak, and in 2015, when I saw the Savvy Reader’s 50 book pledge, it was a no-brainer that I’d do it.

-Initially, I asked myself: 50 books in a year?
-Was I insane?
+Initially, I asked myself: Read 50 books in a year?
+Was I nuts?

-Not being a good athlete to which anybody who ever was unlucky enough to be on the same volleyball team as me can attest—and Google searches on competitive sock monkey making or TV watching coming up dry, when I happened upon the book challenge, I thought, “Done.
-I’m getting back into the competitive reading game.”
+Not being a good athlete to which anybody who ever was unlucky enough to be on the same volleyball team as me can attest—and Google searches on competitive sock monkey making or TV watching coming up dry, when I happened upon the 50 books in 12 months challenge, I thought, “Done.
+I’m getting back into the competitive reading game this year.”

 Yet this time, I was only competing against myself.